elunna/nerfhack-changelog/README.md

 * Monster knockback is noisy.
 * Conflict negates Elbereth and scare monster protection (Evil)
 * You can't dust engrave while being held by a monster.
+* Monsters that hatch in water drown unless amphibious or natural swimmers.

 #### Flanking behavior